Undergraduate Studies in Education

 How can I transfer to the BGS in Education?

-Students need to complete 6 units of EDUC coursework with a minimum of 2.0 on the CGPA, UDGPA, EDUC GPA posted on the transcript.
-Please make an appointment to see the advisor to complete the internal transfer.
+Students must have completed at least one semester at SFU, including 6 units of EDUC coursework with a minimum of 2.0 on the CGPA, UDGPA, EDUC GPA posted on the transcript.

 How do I declare a minor in Education?

-Where can I find course outlines for Education courses?
+Where can I find course outlines for EDUC courses?

 Education course outlines can be found here.

 I have the prerequisites for a course but was unable to register in the course.
 Why?

 If you believe you have the prerequisites, or equivalent courses from another institution or from your first degree, please contact the undergraduate advisor with the relevant transcripts on hand to check whether you are eligible for a waiver.